NIRSpec MOS Operations

 Fixed angle observations pose significant JWST planning and scheduling constraints.
 For more flexible scheduling, a fixed APA will be assigned for these programs by schedulers at STScI.
 As a result, NIRSpec MOS observers will typically follow a two-step submission process, with a preliminary plan at initial proposal submission, and a flight-ready program update following TAC acceptance (when the plan windows and angles are assigned).
 The exception to this rule is for MOS programs using the MSA configured into a long slit, where the observer may wish to specify an APA using a Special Requirement in APT.
 For the initial proposal submission, MOS observers are encouraged to use the NIRSpec MSA Planning Tool (MPT) to create a set of placeholder MOS observations at any feasible APA of their choice.
-After TAC acceptance, the observer will submit a program update containing executable visits using an assigned APA provided to the observer that is consistent with the plan window in the LRP.
+After TAC acceptance, and by the program update submission deadline, the observer will submit a program update containing executable visits using an assigned APA provided to the observer that is consistent with the plan window in the LRP.

-Additionally, if a program requests pre-imaging with NIRCam in order to obtain a source catalog of sufficient astrometric accuracy, the update to flight executable visits for MOS observations will happen after the pre-images and catalogs are acquired and available.
+Additionally, if a program requests pre-imaging with NIRCam in order to obtain a source catalog of sufficient astrometric accuracy, the update to flight executable visits for MOS observations will happen after the pre-images and catalogs are available.
 Given that the correct timing links are present in the initial proposal submission, the LRP will space out the MOS observation(s) appropriately from the pre-imaging observation to allow time for final MOS program updates to occur.

 If the MSA-based target acquisition mode MSATA is being used for the MOS observation (or for one of the other NIRSpec observing modes), target acquisition reference stars will be needed for observation planning.
 However, once again, specific reference stars cannot be chosen until the observation window and APA are known.
 Hence, no specific stars are selected at the time of proposal submission; it is only at the program update step for accepted proposals where MSA target acquisition reference stars are selected.
 This TA method is designed for use with catalogs having coordinate accuracies between 5 and 50 mas.
 For science cases that do not have strict astrometric requirements, such as a long slit of MSA shutters, other TA options (with lower overhead) are available.
 As described in the NIRSpec Target Acquisition article, WATA and VERIFY_ONLY TA modes are allowed, as is the possibility of skipping target acquisition altogether.